DW Akademie in Kyrgyzstan | Europe/Central Asia | DW | 12.06.2018

 Our activities

-Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Funding: Federal Ministry for Economic Cooperation and Development (BMZ)

 Program Director: Lydia Rahnert

-Main focus: Qualification, professionalism and financial sustainability of the media sector, civic engagement, participation of disadvantaged groups, (local) participatory media formats and community media, media and information literacy (MIL)
+Focus: Qualification, professionalism and financial sustainability of the media sector, social participation, participation of disadvantaged groups, (local) interactive media content and community media, media and information literacy (MIL)

 DW recommends